moss-l/bhs-js-testing/NOTES.md

 x * 2 ⟹ ???
 ```

 we can't know what value it will produce until we know the value of `x`. `x` is not a value itself but rather a _name_ that can refer to a value.
+The exact rules for the form of names are a bit more complicated but for our purposes, names must start with a letter and can contain only letters, digits, and underscore (`_`).
+Names are case sensitive so `foo`,  `FOO`, and `Foo` are three different names.

 We can set the value that a variable refers to with the assignment operator `=`.
 The assignment operator is a funny kind of operator that is not typically used for the value it produces but rather for it's ability to assign a value to a name.